 To summarize, companies don’t just need to find new suppliers – potentially on a permanent basis – they also need to find new logistics partners in order to compensate for shipments that will be indefinitely delayed due to quarantine.

 Adapt to a Changing Supply Chain with Enterprise Labeling from Loftware

 To manage this vast shift in the global supply chain and maintain continuous operations, companies must be ready and able to re-route product and find new suppliers that aren't being impacted by the virus.
-To do this and keep their supply chain running smoothly, they must be able to quickly and easily make updates to existing labels.
+To do this and keep maintain supply chain continuity, they must be able to quickly and easily make updates to existing labels.
 This is why it's important to enable business users the flexibility to create and update barcode labels to meet evolving requirements in a timely manner without relying on scarce IT resources.
 Implementing an Enterprise Labeling Solution with powerful business logic empowers business users, reduces the use of costly IT resources and improves the speed and efficiency of the label design process.

 Additionally, the coronavirus pandemic has sparked a rush for companies to find new manufacturing and 3PL vendors.
 Unfortunately, the more rapid the transition, the larger the potential for mistakes.
 When companies work with new partners that are unfamiliar with their practices and policies, or which have unfamiliar equipment and networks, it becomes that much more difficult to manage labeling to ensure accuracy and consistency as well as regulatory compliance.